 10:00-11:00 Home Room.
 Location: BIJC, or usual seminar room.
 Socialize with other NEH Summer Scholars and faculty, and discuss pedagogical applications of the prior day’s content and required readings, with Ron Lancaster and Stephanie Wood.

-12:00-15:00 Visits to street art studio/collectives, such as ASARO and Arte Jaguar, guided by Professor Stephen and with introductions to artists.
+12:00-15:00 Visits to street art studio/collectives, such as ASARO (tour and demonstration), followed by a walk (again, with Itandehui) to view murals.

 15:00-18:00 Lunch and siesta break (on your own); if you have time this afternoon, you might want to walk around the center of Oaxaca and photograph street art.
 Take a buddy, and do not stray too far off the beaten path.
 Please be discreet with cameras, iPads, or even cell-phone cameras.